-As previously reported, the United States has long been an active and constructive participant in the fisheries subsidies negotiations in the RNG, pressing for a meaningful agreement to prohibit the most harmful types of fisheries subsidies.
-The United States and various like-minded

-Members have put forward several proposals designed to bridge gaps and bypass continued abstract debates in the RNG.
+As previously reported, the United States has long been an active and constructive participant in the fisheries subsidies negotiations in the Rules Negotiating Group (RNG), pressing for a meaningful outcome to prohibit the most harmful types of fisheries subsidies.
+In the course of these negotiations, the United States and various like-minded Members put forward several proposals designed to achieve an ambitious outcome.
+The United States also submitted a proposal to ensure an outcome can contribute to Members' efforts to address the use of forced labor on fishing vessels.